yukoba/nd4j/getstarted.md

 You can install both ND4J and Deeplearning4j separately via Maven, a build automation tool used for Java projects.
 You can read about how to install [Maven here](https://maven.apache.org/download.cgi).

+To see if Maven is on your machine, enter the following into the command line:

+		mvn --version

-Once you download the compressed file containing Maven's latest stable version, follow the instructions that pertain to your operating system; e.g. *"Unix-based Operating Systems (Linux, Solaris and Mac OS X)."* Then confirm that you have Maven by entering *mvn --version* into your command line before you continue.
+If you don't, then download the compressed file containing Maven's latest stable version, following the instructions that pertain to your operating system; e.g. *"Unix-based Operating Systems (Linux, Solaris and Mac OS X)."*

 Maven installations of third-party software like ours require you to: